Rick and Morty season 3: Fanbase reactions

 In an interview with The Hollywood Reporter, female writers Jane Becker, Sarah Carbiener and Jessica Gao addressed negative comments regarding their involvement in writing the third season of Rick and Morty, recalling a post on Reddit that called them "the social justice warriors that Dan had to hire".
 Gao stated:

 The people who say [hiring writers should be a meritocracy] have never ever thought about what that actually means and where that meritocracy comes from.

 Following the release of "Pickle Rick", one of the season's best-rated episodes, a number of fans participated in an online harassment campaign that targeted female writers of the show—especially Jane Becker and Jessica Gao—as they felt that they were "ruining the show" for them.
 Said writers received rape and death threats on Twitter, and had their personal information put online.
-In an interview with Entertainment Weekly, Dan Harmon confronted the trolls, saying:
+Dan Harmon confronted the trolls by blocking them and starting the #HarmonBlock hashtag up until the production of season 4.
+In an interview with Entertainment Weekly, Harmon said:

 I think it's all disgusting.
 These knobs, that want to protect the content they think they ownand somehow combine that with their need to be proud of something they have, which is often only their race or gender.